mantidproject/mantid/docs/source/concepts/WorkspaceGroup.rst

     ['ws1','ws2','ws3']

-Workspace groups can be created without using the ADS, and fed workspaces which are also not in the ADS (in this case the `addWorkspace` method is used rather than `add` because `add` requires a name, and since the workspaces are not in the ADS they may not have a name)
+Alternatively, workspace group objects can be fed workspaces which are not in the ADS (in this case the `addWorkspace` method is used rather than `add` because `add` requires a name, and since the workspaces are not in the ADS they may not have a name)

 .. testcode:: CreatingWorkspaceGroupsNoADS